The Many Meanings Behind the Shamrock

 0

 Over the centuries, the humble shamrock plant has come to symbolise Ireland and all things Irish.
-The shamrock has become a key emblem associated with Saint Patrick’s Day, the custom of wearing shamrock on the day is still observed and the plant is a common sight during the celebrations.
+The shamrock has become a key emblem associated with Saint Patrick’s Day, the custom of wearing one on the day is still observed and the plant is a common sight during the celebrations.

 In this blog, we look into the many meanings of this key icon of Irish national identity.